cmeng-git/atalk-android/aTalk/jni/static_library_built/ffmpeg-x264/README.md

 ## Note:
 * The scripts in this folder are not compatible with Unified Headers:
 * See https://android.googlesource.com/platform/ndk/+/master/docs/UnifiedHeaders.md#supporting-unified-headers-in-your-build-system
-* Current aTalk v1.8.2 ffmpeg support may have deprecated functions when using ffmpeg version > 3.4.6
+* Current aTalk v2.6.1 ffmpeg support have updated all deprecated functions when using ffmpeg version >= 4.4
 * If a higher ffmpeg version is required, you need to update both the following two files:
-  - .jni\ffmpeg\org_atalk_impl_neomedia_codec_FFmpeg.c and
+  - .jni\ffmpeg\FFmpeg.c and
   - atalk-android\aTalk\src\main\java\org\atalk\impl\neomedia\codec\FFmpeg.java
-* Building of arch64-bit required api-21 and must apply throughout all scripts and in AS JNI application.mk i.e. APP_PLATFORM := android-21
+* Building of arch64-bit required api-21 and must apply throughout all scripts and in AS JNI application.mk<br/>
+i.e. APP_PLATFORM := android-21

 ===============================================================